confetti-framework/confetti/README.md

   <img src="https://avatars1.githubusercontent.com/u/57274804?s=400&u=058242df13e206950c08efd68a540445ce4da17f&v=4" width="100">
 </p>

+# ⚠️ This project is being renewed.

+If you want to view the old version, you can go to:

 ## About Confetti

 Confetti is a web application framework with an expressive, elegant syntax.
 We believe development must be an enjoyable